Street Food Vendor Program

 - Centennial Park

 Considerations for setbacks, parking, vendor licensing, inspections, insurance and vulnerable sector reference checks will be required.
 As the spots available would be limited, suitable vendors would be evaluated on the unique food service and product selection.
 Priority will be given for food types not prevalent in the current marketplace.
 Additional considerations will include vendor requirements for utility services, consideration of water and grey water system needs and garbage collection requirements.
-Municipal locations will be leased on a first come first serve basis in season one of the pilot program and under an application process for second season.
+Municipal locations will be leased on a first-come, first-served basis in season one of the pilot program and under an application process for second season.
 Term lease rates will be established at a minimum of $500.00 per month plus additional service fees as required per vendor and detailed in the lease.

 An 18 month pilot, covering two seasonal operations should provide sufficient time for staff to evaluate the implementation of the street food vendor program, solicit community input and response to program and service, solicit vendor inputs, validate locations for their viability and determine the economic viability and tourism potential of this service model in our community.